-Clearly, when a number of light waves enter the system with differing angles of incidence, a number of waves (or modes) are able to Fibre optics 113 propagate.
-This multimode propagation is relatively simple to achieve but has the attendant disadvantage that, since the light waves will take different times to pass through the fibre, the variation of transit time will result in dispersion which imposes an obvious restriction on the maximum bit rate that the system will support.
+Clearly, when a number of light waves enter the system with differing angles of incidence, a number of waves (or modes) are able to propagate.
+This multimode propagation is relatively simple to achieve but has the attendant disadvantage that, since the light waves will take different times to pass through the fibre, the variation of transit time will result in dispersion, which imposes an obvious restriction on the maximum bit-rate the system will support.